This is the course webpage for Introduction to Japanese Society (2024), Friday Period 3.

 Q&A

 Mini exam question 2.
-“Japan should force companies with over 100 employees to have equal numbers of female and male managers”.
+“Japan should introduce quotas so that 50% of MPs in the national parliament are female”.
 Give some arguments for this statement, and some arguments against it.

 On-demand materials & discussion time: This week’s materials are here: Wk6.